Table of Contents:

 Are You An Athlete?

 If you are an experienced, hard-training athlete then you are most likely already aware of what kind of dietary methods work for you; however, in the interest of thoroughness let’s start here.
-Athletes engaging in frequent, high-intensity training – not weekend warriors or casual gym goers – will more often than not require a diet that consists of 30 – 50% carbohydrates, perhaps even higher for some bodybuilders.
-While it is currently fashionable for Crossfit enthusiasts to adopt a low carb approach, this does not mean it is optimal or even healthy, so take the time and apply the due diligence to determine which camp you fall in so that you can strategically figure out what works for you.
+Athletes engaging in frequent, high-intensity training – not weekend warriors or casual gym goers – usually do best on a diet that contains 30 – 50% carbohydrates, maybe even higher for people like bodybuilders.
+While the low carb approach has become popular in Crossfit communities and other niches of the fitness community, this does not mean it is optimal or even healthy, so take the time and apply the due diligence to determine which camp you fall in so that you can strategically figure out what works best for you.

 To learn more about combining physical exercise with a low carb or ketogenic diet check out the fan favorite Ketone Episode of the Optimal Performance Podcast.